Skip to content

 Contributing

 We encourage contributions to this package from the broader cryo-EM/ET and structural biology communities.
-Py2DTM is configured with a set of development dependencies to help contributors maintain code quality and consistency.
+Leopard-EM is configured with a set of development dependencies to help contributors maintain code quality and consistency.
 See the Installation -- For Developers section for instructions on how to install these dependencies.

 Using pre-commit